lucianojoublanc-da/derivhack2019dev/guide/Tutorial.md

   deriving (Eq, Show)
 ```

 These data structures would be mapped from a formal specification, but contain no notion of semantics.
 Also, they are not contracts - they can't live on the ledger on their own.
-A DAML contract, on the other hand, must have a `signatory`, which **give a DAML `Party` the right to create and archive the contract**.
+A DAML contract, on the other hand, must have a `signatory`, which **gives a DAML `Party` the right to create and archive the contract**.
 Contracts are then composed through choices to delegate rights between users.
 In the `Main.daml` file, we wrap this type in a `template`:

 ```haskell
 template Execution